myTerminal/template-web-app-parcel/README.md

  - Find a way to generate source-maps
  - Find a way to copy favicon.ico and other data for the website
+ - Find a way to write and run tests